 How to apply?

 The application must be submitted electronically in UNIFOR’s electronic application system.
 All documents must be written in English and must be saved and uploaded as PDF files.
 Required templates are available in the application portal.

 The selection process

-A selection committee comprised of representatives from CAS, the CAS Board of Directors, and the Young Academy of Norway will present a shortlist to the CAS Board of Directors, which will ultimately select the two Young CAS Fellows in February, 2023.
+A selection committee comprised of representatives from CAS, the board of directors, and the Young Academy of Norway (AYF) will present a shortlist to the CAS board of directors, which will ultimately select the two Young CAS Grants in September 2023.

-The ranking will be based on the scientific quality of the project as well as on the applicant’s merits and experience.
-In order to succeed the project will also need to fit CAS’ mission and the criteria in this call.
+The ranking will be based on the scientific quality of the project, as well as on the applicant’s merits and experience.
+The project must also align with CAS’ mission and the criteria in this call.

 Applications that do not meet the formal criteria will be rejected.

 Questions can be directed to adviser Julie Ellinor F. Dalseth.

 About the Centre for Advanced Study (CAS)

 The Centre for Advanced Study (CAS) is an independent foundation located at The Norwegian Academy of Science and Letters in Drammensveien 78, 0271 Oslo.